 You will need to fill out Form I-589 again and obtain new photos.
 You will once again be called in to have your fingerprints taken, and you will attend a new interview.
-For information on how to best prepare your asylum application, see Nolo's articles on Applying for Asylum or Refugee Status.
+Read more about Applying for Asylum or Refugee Status.

 It would also be wise to find a licensed immigration attorney who has experience with asylum claims.
 The attorney should review the circumstances concerning your first application, and spend the time necessary to learn your story.
 The attorney will help you prepare your statement and supporting documents and review your second application with you before submitting it to USCIS.